arkatebi/OpenWorld-problem/README.md

 current state of the functional annotation databases.
 However, the annotations of most proteins are incomplete.
-Therefore, the question arises whether the assigned strengths and weaknesses of the predictive models based on the current knowledge still hold when new annotations becomes available through additional experiments.
+Therefore, the question arises whether the assigned strengths and weaknesses of the predictive models based on the current knowledge still hold when new annotations become available through additional experiments.
 The situation can be depicted in the following figure.